FuShengban/SAGAN/README.md

-# SAGAN: Pre-trained GAN Model for 2D Urban Wind Field Prediction
+# SAGAN: Pre-trained GAN Model for 2D Wind Fields of Building group Prediction

 This repository contains verification code for the GAN-based urban wind field prediction model presented in the paper *[XXX]*.
 (Replace with your paper title)